As one of the best known street foodie capitals of Southeast Asia, Bangkok has an endless variety of food to tempt your tastebuds.

 16. Sweet sticky rice and mango with coconut milk

-Otherwise, start hitting those streets!
-Khao San road has neighborhood cafes whichΒ sell some of the tourist highlights.
-Downtown Bangkok, Chinatown, Silom and Bangrak also has several streets which have alley or sidewalk markets– I list them in my guide here.
+Khao San road has neighborhood cafes that sell some of the tourist highlights.
+Downtown Bangkok, Chinatown, Silom, and Bangrak also have several streets which have alley or sidewalk markets– I list them in my guide here.

-Get my BANGKOK Travel Secrets Eguide for information on Bangkok dentists, medical tourismΒ and more!
+Get my BANGKOK Travel Secrets guide for information on Bangkok dentists, medical tourism, and more!